Food Allergies

 Allergy skin testing is the most accurate and preferred method of evaluating allergies.
 These tests are safe, minimally invasive, and easily interpreted.
 There are times when an oral food challenge is performed to confirm a specific food allergy diagnosis.
 This should be done in a medical facility by staff who is specially trained in this procedure.
 It is very important that a patient suspecting a food allergy be treated by an expert in the field, like the board-certified allergists at Atlanta Allergy & Asthma.

-Treatment
+Food Allergy Treatment

 In early 2020, the U.S. Food and Drug Administration approved the first drug for treatment of peanut allergy for children.
 The therapy is indicated for patients 4–17 with a confirmed diagnosis of peanut allergy.
 This prescription medication, derived from peanuts, can minimize the risk of severe allergic reaction, including anaphylaxis, in the event of an accidental peanut exposure.
 For more information, see our PALFORZIA FAQ (or download our FALFORZIA FAQ printable version).

-Injectable Epinephrine
+Epinephrine Devices

 Administer epinephrine immediately if you experience severe symptoms such as shortness of breath, trouble breathing or swallowing, throat tightness, repetitive coughing, weak pulse, hives, or a combination of symptoms from different body areas, such as hives, rashes or swelling on the skin coupled with vomiting, diarrhea, or abdominal pain.